jam-sal/outfit-builder/README.md

 # Outfit Builder (WIP)

-A place to uploab photos of your clothes to create outfit ideas without needing to ransack your closet
+A simple place to uploab photos of your clothes to create outfit ideas without needing to ransack your closet

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).